Major Barbara (film): Production

 Major Barbara was filmed in London during The Blitz bombing of 1940.
-During air raids, the cast and crew repeatedly had to dodge into bomb shelters.
+During air raids, the cast and crew repeatedly had to duck into bomb shelters.
 The film's producer-director, Pascal, never stopped the production and the film was completed on schedule.

 According to another account the film was meant to take ten weeks but took twenty weeks.
 The original budget of £130,000 was insufficient to complete it so J. Arthur Rank provided £100,000 necessary.
 This resulted in Rank making a full commitment to investing in films.

 Reception

-Box Office
+Box office

-According to Kinematograph Weekly it was the sixth most popular film of 1941 in Britain, after 49th Parallel, Great Dictator, Pimpernel Smith and Lady Hamilton.
+According to Kinematograph Weekly it was the sixth most popular film of 1941 in Britain, after 49th Parallel, The Great Dictator, "Pimpernel" Smith and Lady Hamilton.

 Critical reception

 In a contemporary review, Bosley Crowther wrote in The New York Times:To call it a manifest triumph would be arrant stinginess with words.
 For this is something more than just a brilliant and adult translation of a stimulating play, something more than a captivating compound of ironic humor and pity.
 This is a lasting memorial to the devotion of artists working under fire, a permanent proof for posterity that it takes more than bombs to squelch the English wit.
 It is as wry and impudent a satire of conventional morals and social creeds as though it had been made in a time of easy and carefree peace.
 It is, in short, a more triumphant picture than any the British have yet sent across.More recently, Time Out wrote, "There is plenty to relish, notably Newton and Morley hamming it up (as, respectively, the rumbustious Bill Walker and the overbearing tycoon), and Deborah Kerr in her debut; but it does tend to just sit there."